solidc0re/solidcore-scripts/README.md

 Your GRUB username is 'root' - you will need this if you want to change your GRUB entries.
 The password is what you set it as during the firstboot script.

-Most cybersecurity threats come from online sources.
-It is therefore strongly recommended that you install a more secure browser from Flathub, such as [Brave](https://brave.com/) (Chrome-based, boo!) or [Librewolf](https://librewolf.net/) (pre-hardened Firefox).
+Most computer security threats come from online sources.
+It is therefore strongly recommended that you install a more secure browser, such as [Brave](https://brave.com/) (Chrome-based, boo!) or [Librewolf](https://librewolf.net/) (pre-hardened Firefox).

 ```
 flatpak install io.gitlab.librewolf-community